 Do I have to exhaust my sick and vacation time before I apply for STD?

-For all medical disabilities except maternity; yes, you have to exhaust all your leave time.
+- Yes.
+For all medical disabilities except maternity, you have to exhaust all your accrued time off.
 STD benefits are a salary replacement; therefore, you have to be off payroll in order to be eligible for STD benefit payments.
 One cannot receive UAMS pay and STD benefit payments at the same time.
-In the case of maternity, women may choose to go on unpaid leave of absence without exhausting their leave.
-You’ll find more details about using STD benefits for maternity leave on our website.

 What if I don’t have any sick or vacation leave, can I still apply for STD?